 - If the garlic is fresh from your garden, make sure to clean and trim all garlic heads.
 If bought from the supermarket, it is likely clean and ready to go.

 - Wrap the garlic heads in parchment or freezer paper.
 Then, to help keep them sealed, you can wrap them again with aluminum foil over the paper.

-- Place the wrapped garlic heads inside a stainless steel pot, or into your slow cooker or rice cooker.
+- Place the wrapped garlic heads inside a stainless steel pot (if using the proofer method), or into your slow cooker or rice cooker.
 If using a black garlic fermenter, follow the instructions that came with your particular fermenter.

 - If using a proofer, place the stainless steel pot into the proofer and set it to 60ºC/140ºF.
 If using a rice cooker or slow cooker, cover with the lid and set to "keep warm" setting.

 - It's a good idea to mark your starting date somewhere on the outside of your cooking appliance.
 (Yes, you can see we live a Spanglish lifestyle.) 😉

 - After a few weeks, you can begin checking on the garlic.
 Open a clove to check on the color and texture.
 You want to keep cooking until the cloves are dark brown to black.If yours are still lighter than that, re-wrap the garlic and cook for several more days/weeks.
 If you feel that it isn't cooking fast enough, you can slightly increase the temperature, keeping it within the range of 60-75ºC/140-170ºF

 - Once finished, you can remove the garlic and store wrapped, or you can peel the cloves and store them peeled in a sealed container.